TumisangF/Final-spam-detection/README.md

 Welcome to the Spam Detection NLP Project!
 This project aims to build a robust spam detection system using Natural Language Processing (NLP) techniques.
 The goal is to accurately classify messages as spam or not spam, helping to filter unwanted messages.

+This project is part of NLP project course in the Bachelor's program of Artificial Intelligence at IU International University of Applied Sciences.

 ## 📜 Table of Contents

 - [Project Overview](#-project-overview)